 The resources available for each house may be different, due to the fact the availability, organization, and location of records vary from state to state.

 The three sources most commonly used to research houses, particularly in determining when they were built and who they were built for, are:

 - Title Office records

-There are several websites which provide information on resources and where to find them.
-The sites are generally specific to individual states.
+There are several websites, usually specific to individual states, which provide information on resources and where to find them.
+Guides may be from State Libraries, State Records and Archives offices or city councils.
 Examples include:

 - State Records Authority of New South Wales House and Propery Guide

 - City of Sydney House and Building history

 - Queensland State Archives Brief Guide 27 Tracing the history of your house